Highlights from our conversation on April 2, 2026

 Building care infrastructure and economic equity

-What do you see as the biggest barriers and challenges facing the care work industry and care workers?
+What do you see as the biggest barriers and challenges facing the care work industry (child care, elder care and health care) and systemically undervalued and underpaid care workers, 80% of whom are women?

 "Being chronically underpaid, undervalued, overworked, burning out - it's not by accident.
-Systemically, this has been set up this way..”
+Systemically, this has been set up this way.”

 Ensuring reproductive and gender-specific healthcare

-What are your top policy priorities to address the barriers and the challenges to consistent, high-quality perinatal care in Maine?
+What are your top policy priorities to address the barriers to accessing consistent, high-quality perinatal care given the rapid closure of birthing units, especially in rural areas?

-“We have to have federal investment to build and sustain rural labor and delivery units, community birth centers, and paying doulas, midwifery.
-People that want to be in rural areas, people that are already providing these services, often unpaid or un-reimbursable.
-We can require that hospitals receiving federal funding maintain essential perinatal services.
-Expanding telehealth.
+“We have to have federal investment to build and sustain rural labor and delivery units, community birth centers, and paying doulas, midwifery, people that want to be in rural areas, people that are already providing these services, often unpaid or un-reimbursable.
+We can require that hospitals receiving federal funding maintain essential perinatal services…Expanding telehealth.
 Raising those Medicaid reimbursement rates and ending the financial model that's squeezing all of it.
-Fully integrating community health workers.
-Student loan forgiveness is huge for perinatal care providers, and really all care providers.
-And just making sure that we're requiring transparency, and that we're putting the money in - because the money is there, federally - to make sure that these units stay open.
-Even if there's less than 100 births there a year, it doesn't mean that those women that are living in those areas shouldn't still have access to quality care.”
+Fully integrating community health workers, and then student loan forgiveness is huge for perinatal care providers, and really all care providers.
+And just making sure that we're requiring transparency, and that we're putting the money in - because the money is there, federally - to make sure that these units stay open.”

 Ending gender-based and carceral violence

-What do you see as the key policy interventions to support sexual assault and domestic violence survivors, and to protect access to these services?
+What do you see as the key policy interventions to support sexual assault and domestic violence survivors and protect access to services given recent federal VOCA funding cuts?

-First, we have to restore all Victims of Crime Act cuts, and federal investment has to flow directly into worker compensation going forward, not just program costs.
-On the other side of that is we also have to make sure victims have access to survivor-specific housing, emergency shelter and transitional housing programs.
+“First, we have to restore all VOCA cuts, and federal investment has to flow directly into worker compensation going forward, not just program costs… On the other side of that is we also have to make sure victims have access to survivor-specific housing, emergency shelter and transitional housing programs.
 We have to be strengthening any economic supports for them that we can, and that includes cash assistance, job training, childcare, so leaving is actually an option.”

 We have to be strengthening any economic supports for them that we can… so leaving is actually an option.”